• Skip to primary navigation

 Treat Your Back with Respect

+Your back works hard for you every day.
 It helps you sit, stand, walk, bend, lift, and sleep.
 When you treat your back well, it can stay strong and comfortable for longer.
+Back pain is common, but many cases can be improved by using good posture, moving often, lifting safely, and doing simple exercises.

 Small habits can make a big difference.